cloudify-cosmo/docs.getcloudify.org/content/kubernetes/troubleshooting.md

 ## Docker Installation

 Kubernetes requires Docker to be running on the machine.
-Our [Kubernetes blueprint](https://github.com/cloudify-examples/simple-kubernetes-blueprint) will try to install Docker on your VMs.
+Our [Kubernetes blueprint](https://github.com/cloudify-examples/simple-kubernetes-blueprint) attempts to install Docker on your VMs.
 However, installation may time out.
 This usually indicates that it failed to install Docker.

 {{< gsHighlight bash >}}
 2018-05-01 09:16:46.272  CFY <kubernetes> [kubernetes_master_y032hn.create] Sending task 'script_runner.tasks.run'